-- Must be khaki in color - Pants should be professional in appearance and contain belt loops. - No cargo pants (pants with large pockets on the legs). - No denim (jeans), designs, embroidery, or décor allowed on pants. - Khaki-colored shorts, skirts, skorts, and jumpers may be worn but must fall no more than 1" above the knee.

-APA may have certain days designated as free dress or university day.
+- Must be Black in color - No denim (jeans), designs, embroidery, or décor allowed on pants. - Black-colored shorts, skirts, skorts, and jumpers may be worn but must fall no more than 1" above the knee. - APA may have certain days designated as free dress or university day.
 Communication will be sent informing parents.